adorsys/keycloak-config-cli/SECURITY.md

 - Configure the tool to operate with the minimum necessary permissions required for its tasks.

 ### c.
 Dependency Management
-- Dependencies are regularly scanned for vulnerabilities using Dependabot,SonarCLoud , Synk to ensure a secure software supply chain.
+- Dependencies are regularly scanned for vulnerabilities using Dependabot, SonarCLoud for code Analysis, and Synk to ensure a secure software supply chain.

-## 3. Security Considerations
+### 3. Security Considerations

 ### a.
 Safe Resource Handling
 - Ensures proper handling of HTTP connections to prevent potential resource leaks or session mismanagement.